Proofread Your Nonfiction Book with These Proofreading Tips for Authors

 Have a style sheet and refer to it.
 A style sheet is a list of stylistic choices that reveals how the book standardizes its use of abbreviations, numbers and dates, punctuation, capitalization (including a.m. and p.m.), hyphenation, spelling, italics, bibliography and note style/formatting, and acronyms.
 If your book has been professionally copyedited, you should have a style sheet.

 Remember what proofreading is.
 You should rarely be rewriting or rearranging sentences.
-You should be marking necessary final corrections.
+You should be marking the necessary final corrections.

 Proofreading symbols (also known as proofreaders’ marks), from Figure 2.6 of The Chicago Manual of Style, 17th edition.
 (Click here to download the image.)